Actively Recruiting

 - BMI less than 25 kg/m² confirmed at enrollment

-- Fasting plasma glucose 7.0 mmol/L or higher and/or HbA1c 6.5% or higher (newly identified type 2 diabetes); individuals meeting type-2 diabetes criteria at enrollment will be informed and excluded
+- Fasting plasma glucose of 7.0 mmol/L or higher and/or HbA1c of 6.5% or higher indicating newly identified type 2 diabetes; such individuals will be informed and referred to a general practitioner and excluded from the study

 AI-Screening